 She also works with people who appear to be "stuck" or have behaviors that they wish to rid themselves of.
 Through hypnotherapy and brainspotting, she works with the patient on listening to his or her own "wise voice."

 Kari tends to focus on the spirituality of recovery and the resiliency of the human spirit.

 Melissa Beckford, M.S., LPC has a Masters degree in Professional Counseling from Grand Canyon University.
 Melissa is bilingual and has worked with young people, couples and families in a number of different settings including, military, churches, hospitals and clinics.
 As a US Army veteran she has worked with disabled veterans and soldiers suffering from posttraumatic stress disorder (PTSD).
 She has also offered intervention to victims of abuse and sexual assault.

 Melissa works primarily from a brief, solution-focused framework.
 She also has experience with Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Moral Reconation Therapy (MRT).
 She is a Nationally Accredited Veteran Service Officer, responsible for providing claims management, and aid to our nation’s military heroes and their dependents.

 Tige Pollard, LPC-IT obtained his Bachelor of Science in Social Work with a minor in Women Studies from UW-Whitewater in 2002.
 He obtained his Masters of Science degree in Counselor Education from the University of Wisconsin- Whitewater in 2016.
 Tige worked at UJIMA Counseling Services in Madison, WI where he was an Intake Specialist, group facilitator, and individual counselor for youth and adolescents.
-Tige works with children and adolescents focusing behavioral concerns and school improvement.
-Tige practices from a in Person-Centered approach.
+Tige works with children and adolescents focusing on behavioral concerns and school improvement.
+Tige practices from an In-Person Centered Approach.